Bmandk/IBMCIC-VirtualWhiteboard-Case/README.md

 # Building
 The frontend is found in /virtual-whiteboard, and can be built by first running `npm init` in that directory, which will install the necessary package.
 If you wish to change the address that the frontend tries to connect to, it can be changed in /virtual-whiteboard/src/socket.js.
 You can then either start a local server with `yarn start` or build with `yarn build` which must then be hosted on a webserver.

 The frontend is found in /backend.
-Again, `npm init` must be run first to install dependencies, and then you can run the server with `node .`
+Again, `npm init` must be run first inside the backend directory to install dependencies, and then you can run the server with `node .`